Dara2004/Goi/README.md

 To show stats:
 Show stats for [choose one or more ‘best scores for’, ‘average time spent on’, ‘worst scores for’] Decks: [choose 1 or more deck names]

+To download your decks:
+Enter 'export decks'

+To load decks from your computer:
+Enter 'load decks'

+To go back to Home:
+Enter 'quit' or 'back to home'

 ```